uvsmtid/turbo-banyan/readme.md

 *   Create the pipeline:

-    TODO: modify script to make create/update indistinguishable (call it `push`).
+    > TODO: Consider modifying script to merge `create` and `update` operations into one (e.g. `push`)

     ```sh
     ./aws-cfn-stack.sh create
     ```

-    Monitory provisioning of the pipeline - it may take several minutes:
+    Monitor provisioning of the pipeline - it may take several minutes:

     https://console.aws.amazon.com/cloudformation